portworx/px-docs/portworx-flannel-userns.md

 Verify on each host that the IP address for the busybox instance corresponds to the subnet range found in **'/run/flannel/subnet.env'**

 ### Start ‘etcd’ container in bridged mode
 This step is optional.
-You can either use the 'etcd' that was setup for Flannel, or create a new seperate 'etcd' in bridged mode using the Flannel SDN and deployed as a Docker container.
+You can either use the 'etcd' that was setup for Flannel, or create a new separate 'etcd' in bridged mode using the Flannel SDN and deployed as a Docker container.

 Use the following format for launching a local containerized 'etcd'.
 To make use of the overlay network, note that ‘etcd’ runs with “--net=bridge”.